kaustubha-chaturvedi/portfolio.ssg/Readme.md

 4. Change Token names to match your secret Tokens in workflow.
 5. Now enjoy your statically served portfolio site

-## How to edit Templates
+## How to edit Theme

-To edit the templates, edit the files in the templates folder.
-The templates are written in Go's pongo2 template language.
+To edit the Theme, create you theme in the ThemeDir folder following structure of default theme.
+The themes are written in Go's pongo2 template language.
 Which is similar to Jinja2.
+After creating the theme, you can change the theme in the conf.go file by changing the ThemeDir variable to point to your theme.